French Directory: Babeuf's Conspiracy of the Equals

 Before Babeuf and his conspiracy could strike, he was betrayed by a police spy and arrested in his hiding place on 10 May 1796.
 Though he was a talented agitator, he was a very poor conspirator; with him in his hiding place were the complete records of the conspiracy, with all of the names of the conspirators.
-Despite this setback, the conspiracy went ahead with its plans.
-On the night of 9–10 September 1796, between 400 and 700 Jacobins went to the 21st Regiment of Dragoons (21e régiment de dragons) army camp at Grenelle and tried to incite an armed rebellion against the Convention.
+Despite this setback, the conspiracy went ahead with the Grenelle camp affair.
+On the night of 9–10 September 1796, between 400 and 700 Jacobins went to the 21st Regiment of Dragoons (21e régiment de dragons) army camp at Grenelle and tried to incite an armed rebellion against the Directory.
 At the same time a column of militants was formed in the working-class neighborhoods of Paris to march on the Luxembourg Palace, headquarters of the Directory.
 Director Carnot had been informed the night before by the commander of the camp, and a unit of dragoons was ready.
 When the attack began at about ten o'clock, the dragoons appeared suddenly and charged.
 About twenty Jacobins were killed, and the others arrested.
 The column of militants, learning what had happened, disbanded in confusion.
 The widespread arrest of Babeuf's militants and Jacobins followed.
 The practice of arresting suspects at their homes at night, stopped after the downfall of Robespierre, was resumed on this occasion.

 Despite his arrest, Babeuf, in jail, still felt he could negotiate with the government.
 He wrote to the Directory: "Citizen Directors, why don't you look above yourselves and treat with me as with an equal power?
 You have seen now the vast confidence of which I am the center... this view makes you tremble."
 Several attempts were made by Babeuf's followers to free him from prison.
 He was finally moved to Vendôme for trial.
 The Directory did not tremble.
 The accused Jacobins were tried by military courts between 19 September and 27 October.
 Thirty Jacobins, including three former deputies of the Convention, were convicted and guillotined.
 Babeuf and his principal followers were tried in Vendôme between 20 February and 26 May 1797.
-The two principal leaders, Babeuf and Darthé, were convicted.
-They both attempted suicide, but failed and were guillotined on 27 May 1797.
+The two principal leaders, Babeuf and Augustin Alexandre Darthé, were convicted.
+They both attempted suicide, but survived and were guillotined on 27 May 1797.
 However, in the following months, the Directory and Councils gradually turned away from the royalist right and tried to find new allies on the left.